dhhagan/opcsim/README.md

 ## Docker

 If you are familiar with Docker, there is a Docker image available to get up and running with OPCSIM with ease.
-To get started with an ephemeral container with a jupyter lab interface, simply execute:
+To get started with an ephemeral container with a jupyter lab interface, navigate to your preferred working directory and execute:

 ```sh
 $ docker run --rm -p 8888:8888 -e JUPYTER_ENABLE_LAB=yes -v "$PWD":/home/joyvan/work dhhagan/opcsim:latest